henrikstengaard/hstwb-package/README.md

 ## Configure setup

 Configure setup is a menu to change hardware, device & library, boot sequence and WHDLoad settings.
-It's build using AmigaDOS script and ReqList to make menus for easily changing options.
+It's build using AmigaDOS script and RequestList to make menus for easily changing options.

 Configure setup can be started in 2 following ways: